dabeaz/curio/README.rst

 **Q: How big is curio?**

-A: The complete library currently consists of fewer than 2500 lines of source statements.
-This does not include blank lines and comments.
+A: The complete library currently consists of about 4000 lines of source statements.
+This does not include blank lines, comments, or tests.

 **Q: Can I contribute?**